CDSoft/luax/doc/src/luax.md

 - MacOS (x86_64, aarch64)
 - Windows (x86_64, i386)

-`luax` can cross-compile scripts from and to any of these platforms.
+`luax` can « cross-compile[^cross] » scripts from and to any of these platforms.

+[^cross]: `luax` is actually not a « cross compiler ».

+    It just bundles Lua scripts with a precompiled LuaX runtime that can be run on the target with no dependency.

 ## Compilation